 Click on the + signs for more information about group therapy.

-Last year more than 100 people got better by attending our therapy groups, so there’s every chance that group therapy can help you, too.
+Last year more than 100 people got better by attending our therapy groups, so there’s every chance that group therapy can help you too.

-Like anything new, it takes a little time to get used to the group, but members often feel that a burden is being lifted when they share their troubles with others.
+Like anything new, it takes a little time to get used to the group, but people generally feel like a burden is being lifted when they share their troubles with others.

-No, it’s very cost-effective: – group members are asked to make a contribution towards their therapy on a sliding scale according to what they can afford.
+No, it’s very cost-effective – we are a small charitable, not-for-profit therapy service and group members are asked to make a contribution towards their therapy.
+This is on a sliding scale according to what they can afford.
 There are concessions for those on low incomes or who are in receipt of benefits.

 Don’t be put off from contacting us for financial reasons – we always try to help where we can.